-There is one thing every girl who surfs has in common.
-I mean, besides all the requisite health and physical benefits – one of the downsides is, we all have hair problems.
-Just think of putting a fine strand of silk in salt water and then letting it bake in the sun, then wetting it again, then letting it dry…then repeat this for hours, sometimes weeks in a row (ah, if we’re lucky).
-And not to say we don’t have great hygiene, I mean, we’re soaking clean (depending on the water quality of course) for a good few hours a day.
-But maybe we don’t get all the salt water out, and it stays in our hair ’til we wash it that night…or we surf again and once we’ve rinsed off again we have maxed out on water for the day so we avoid the house shower and instead put our last bit of energy into getting a barbecue going…and then we don’t wash it in the morning ’cause…we gotta go surf!
-This uncontrollable behavior just adds to the problem.
+There’s one thing every girl who surfs has in common.
+I mean, besides our love for the ocean and the requisite health and physical benefits.
+One of the downsides is, we all have hair problems.
+Just think of putting a fine strand of silk in salt water and then letting it bake in the sun, dry out, then wetting it again, then letting it dry… and repeating this for hours at a time, sometimes weeks in a row (ah, if we’re lucky).
 After collecting tips from hairdressers and other surfin’ wahines, I have compiled a list of the best-kept secret hair tips for the girl in the curl…

-6) Don’t brush your hair while it’s wet.
-I remember going to the Museum of Science and Industry in Los Angeles a few years back.
-The trip ended up forcing our photographer Don Lewis into a hilarious misadventure to Judge Whapner’s People’s Court due to a photo he took of a kid there and us publishing it in our magazine – but that’s another story; he won.
-Anyway I was awestruck by these huge displays showing before and after microscopic images of the human hair brushed when wet vs. brushed when dry.
+7) Don’t brush your hair while it’s wet.
+Flash back to a Museum of Science and Industry (Los Angeles) back in the ’90s.
+One part of the exhibit had a huge display showing before and after microscopic images of the human hair brushed when wet vs. brushed when dry.
 Suffice to say…don’t brush your hair while it’s wet.
 Coconut Girl Wireless contributor and my very big-haired surfing cohort Ms. ReefRash sez she won’t be able to get the knots out otherwise.
 Copy that!
-If that’s the case with you, use a quality thick-toothed comb or pick, put a little leave-in conditioner first and try to let it dry a little before workin’ on it.
-Then do so gently and hold the hair so it doesn’t stretch and snap
+If that’s the case with you, use a quality thick-toothed comb or a very gentle natural bristle brush; get the hair lightly damp and apply a dollop of leave-in conditioner first before workin’ on it.
+Then do so gently and hold the hair so it doesn’t stretch and snap.

-7) Wear a hat!
-Protect the hair while protecting the face.
+8) Wear a hat!
+Protect the hair while protecting your face.
 Reefrash wears a hat when surfing because she is about as white as a haole girl can get (nah, they can get a little mo’ white).
-But she knows how to pull off the look (and not everyone can) because…she has no choice.
-Please beware; she’s working on a full-on mask to cover her face.
-So if you see her out there…paddle fast and hard and don’t look back!